Shedka/citiesatnight/README.md

 - **Step 1: Image Preparation**

 This step involves preparing the inital images to adapt our problem to the scope of the hackathon by:
    - changing from RGB to grayscale format
    - reducing the resolution to 32 x 32 pixels (this will later mean using 24 qubits in our coputation, with the current limit of the qasm simulator being 32 quibts)
    - discarding particularly challenging pictures: those that are cropped, taken from a strange perspective....

+This is step can be performed using multiple Python classical image processing libraries such as PIL, OpenCV, etc.

 - **Step 2: Quantum Encoding**

+The Quantum Encoding step is one of the keys for being able to carry out quantum image processing, and it can provide .
+It also provides

 - **Step 3: Image Preparation**